project-oak/silveroak/silveroak-opentitan/aes/RunningInOpenTitan.md

 that work with the older version of the OpenTitan codebase we work with.

 ### Build the FPGA bitsream
-This step requires the installation of the Xilinx Vivado FPGA desingn tools.
+This step requires the installation of the Xilinx Vivado FPGA design tools.
 From the `silveroak/third_party/opentitan` sub-directory do:
 ```console
 $ ./meson_init.sh
 $ ninja -C build-out sw/device/boot_rom/boot_rom_export_fpga_nexysvideo